Samsung/tizen-docs/docs/platform/porting/overview.md

 - **Connectivity**

   Connectivity consists of all network and connectivity related functionalities, such as 3G, Wi-Fi, Bluetooth, HTTP, and NFC (Near Field Communication).
-Data network is based on ConnMan (Connection manager), which provides 3G and Wi-Fi based network connection management.
+Data network is based on ConnMan (Connection Manager), which provides 3G and Wi-Fi based network connection management.

 - **Graphics and UI**